Aiden367/Aiden367/README.md

 ## About :sunglasses:
-- Software engineer based in Cape Town South Africa
+- Software Engineer based in Cape Town South Africa.

 ## Currently Working on ✍️
-- Website to sell reptiles
+- AutoDreamZA a website that sells car modification.

 <!--
 **Aiden367/Aiden367** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.